 Common ICF Myths & Misconceptions

-ICFs cost 3%-7% more on average compared to using traditional wood construction.
-This difference can be reduced by smaller HVAC requirements, energy-efficiency tax breaks, and lower utility bills.
+ICFs cost 3-7% more on average when compared to using traditional wood construction.
+The difference can be reduced by smaller HVAC requirements, energy-efficiency tax breaks, and lower utility bills.

 ICFs are excellent in all types of climates.
 They provide not only exceptional insulating value, but are safer, quieter, and disaster resistant.
 ICFs are future-proofed for tomorrow’s building codes today.